piotromashov/baycon/README.md

-# BayCon: Bayesian Counterfactual Generator
+# BayCon: Model-agnostic Bayesian Counterfactual Generator

-This project contains the code for the research paper _"BayCon: Bayesian Counterfactual Generator"_, which has been accepted for presentation at IJCAI-ECAI 22 (the 31st International Joint Conference on Artificial Intelligence and the 25th European Conference on Artificial Intelligence) and inclusion in the proceedings.
+This project contains the code and the paper _"BayCon: Model-agnostic Bayesian Counterfactual Generator"_, which has been accepted for presentation at IJCAI-ECAI 22 (the 31st International Joint Conference on Artificial Intelligence and the 25th European Conference on Artificial Intelligence) and inclusion in the proceedings.

 Authors: Piotr Romashov<sup>1*</sup>, Martin Gjoreski<sup>1*</sup>, Kacper Sokol<sup>2</sup>, Vanina Martinez<sup>
 3</sup>, Marc Langheinrich<sup>1</sup>